 Laser hair removal works by heating the hair with a laser beam which then causes the hair follicle to be destroyed.
 This reduces the hair growth rate in the target area.

 The laser targets hair by colour, or more specifically, the melanin pigment in the hair stem and we find the perfect wavelength of the laser for your personal skin type and hair colour combination.
 This is done once you’ve had your free consultation and patch test with us.

 By operating at such a precise wavelength, the laser is able to avoid damaging the skin and only targets the unwanted hair.

 Improvements in laser hair removal technology since it became commercially available have led to advances in the pigment targeting procedure.
 Because of this, people with tanned skin or any skin tone are now able to receive laser hair treatment much easier than they could many years ago.

-Laser Hair Removal and Growth Cycles
+Laser Hair Removal and Growth Stages

 This is where the science behind laser hair removal really comes into play.